Finnair Oyj (OTCMKTS:FNNNF) Short Interest Down 8.7% in November

-Finnair Oyj (OTCMKTS:FNNNF – Get Rating) was the recipient of a large drop in short interest during the month of November.
+Finnair Oyj (OTCMKTS:FNNNF – Get Rating) saw a significant drop in short interest during the month of November.
 As of November 30th, there was short interest totalling 13,758,800 shares, a drop of 8.7% from the November 15th total of 15,071,300 shares.
-Based on an average daily trading volume, of 4,100 shares, the days-to-cover ratio is presently 3,355.8 days.
+Based on an average trading volume of 4,100 shares, the days-to-cover ratio is presently 3,355.8 days.

 Finnair Oyj Company Profile